 All deep neural networks were trained by leveraging the parallel computation of a remote cluster of more than 60 GPUs comprised of GTX 1080 Ti, Tesla K20, K40 and K80.
 Local testing and development was performed on an NVIDIA Quadro P6000.
 The latter graphics card was also used for computing the training time of a model.
-When evaluating on univariate time series, we have used the UCR archive~\citep{dau2018ucr}, which is the largest publicly available archive for TSC.
+When evaluating global accuracy and computational complexity, we have used the UCR archive~\citep{dau2018ucr}, which is the largest publicly available archive for TSC.
 The models were trained/tested using the original training/testing splits provided in the archive.
-To study the effect of different hyperparameters and architectural designs, we used the synthetic dataset whose generation is described in details in the previous paragraph.
+To study the effect of different hyperparameters and architectural designs, we used in addition to the traditional UCR benchmark for TSC, the synthetic dataset whose generation is described in details in the previous paragraph.
 All time series data were $z$-normalized (including the synthetic series) to have a mean equal to zero and a standard deviation equal to one.
 This is considered a common best-practice before classifying time series data~\citep{bagnall2017the}.
 Finally, we should note that all models are trained using the Adam optimization algorithm~\citep{kingma2015adam} and all weights are initialized randomly using Glorot's uniform technique~\citep{glorot2010understanding}.